state-adapt/state-adapt/libs/counter-ui/README.md

-# counter-demo
+# counter-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test counter-demo` to execute the unit tests.
+Run `nx test counter-ui` to execute the unit tests.